Skip to main content

 2 x 0.5 credit courses (1.0 total credit)

-You and your academic advisor will select two courses of interest that work toward your degree and improve your GPA.
-Standard tuition fees apply for the three 0.5-credit courses; students are eligible to apply for OSAP.
-Students must earn a minimum of 60% on each of these 1.5 credits to be eligible to move forward and to be considered for full-time studies in a General BA degree
+You will select two courses of interest that work toward your degree and improve your GPA.
+Standard tuition fees apply for the three 0.5-credit courses and students are eligible to apply for OSAP.
+Students must successfully complete each of these 1.5 credits to be eligible to move forward and be considered for full-time studies in a General BA degree.

 PROGRESSION INTO FULL-TIME STUDIES